matuteiglesias/journal/content/Other/2025-04-06_Explored_Dog_Behavior_and_Innovative_Product_Conce.md

 The session aimed to explore various topics, including understanding dog behavior, innovative product concepts like Triton gills and air umbrellas, and strategies for product development and marketing.

 ### Key Activities
-- Analyzed dog behaviors and their interpretations as forms of [[communication]].
+- Analyzed dog behaviors and their interpretations as forms of communication.
 - Discussed the challenges and future potential of Triton gills and biomimetic gill designs.
 - Explored the concept of an air umbrella for underwater use.
 - Reviewed frameworks and strategies for impactful product development and marketing, including crowdfunding, product launching, and visibility strategies.